icn-team/internet-drafts/draft-muscariello-intarea-hicn.md

 allow easy interconnection to IPv6 networks with the additional design objective to exploit existing IPv6 protocols as much as possible as they are, or extend them where needed.
+For the sake of deployability in the shorter term we have also introduced a mechanism to make hICN work in IPv4.

 --- middle